 Fussballer-Skulptur

-Right in front of the main stand of the PreZero Arena stands a remarkable piece of art: a spinning iron sculpture of a football player.
-The five meters high monument is from local artist Wilhelm Schneider, a friend of Dietmar Hopp.
+Right in front of the main stand of the PreZero Arena stands a remarkable piece of art: A spinning iron sculpture of a football player.
+The five-metre-high monument is from local artist Wilhelm Schneider, a friend of Dietmar Hopp.

 Zuzenhausen

-One village further than Hoffenheim, in Zuzenhausen, you'll find on non-match days the epicentre of the club.
-In and around the monumental Schloss Agnestal at the Horrenberger Straße is the training ground and the youth academy of Hoffenheim.
-Beside first team trainings there's also a boarding school in the castle.
-Elsewhere in Zuzenhausen, at the Häuselgrundweg, you'll find the Akademie-Arena, where the youth of Hoffenheim plays it's home matches.
+In Zuzenhausen, a village next to Hoffenheim, you will find on non-match days the epicentre of the club.
+In and around the monumental Schloss Agnestal on the Horrenberger Straße is the training ground and the youth academy of Hoffenheim.
+Besides first-team training sessions, there's also a boarding school in the castle.
+Elsewhere in Zuzenhausen, on the Häuselgrundweg, you'll find the Akademie-Arena, where the youth of Hoffenheim plays its home matches.

 Tickets

 You don't have to worry about tickets for Hoffenheim, the home matches are usually far from sold out.
 No matter how much money you invest in a club, a big fan base can't be bought overnight.
-You can buy the tickets on the official website of the club.
+You can buy the tickets on the club's official website.

 How to get there

 The stadium is perfectly reachable by car because of its location next to the A6, the motorway which runs across southern Germany.
-From exit 33b (Sinsheim-Süd) you'll have the stadium right in front of you and you are leaded to one of the car parks.
-Station Sinsheim Museum/Arena of the S-Bahn is on a 15 minute walk of the stadium, where you can take trains to several directions, for example to Heilbronn, Mannheim and Heidelberg.
+From exit 33b (Sinsheim-Süd) you'll have the stadium right in front of you and you will be directed to one of the car parks.
+Station Sinsheim Museum/Arena of the S-Bahn is a 15-minute walk from the stadium, where you can take trains to several directions, for example to Heilbronn, Mannheim and Heidelberg.

 Images: BSR Agency, Shutterstock